PappyZero/educhain/README.md

-# EduChain - Decentralized Academic Credential System
+# EduChain: Decentralized Credential Verification and Micro-Certification Platform

 A blockchain-based academic transcript issuance and verification system built on the **BlockDAG Awakening Testnet** (Chain ID: 1043).
 Universities can issue tamper-proof credentials as NFTs, and employers or institutions can instantly verify them.